-- Butter: as I mentioned above, vanilla cakes taste best with the clean and rich flavor of butter instead of oil; the fat helps to keep this cake nice and moist too
+- Butter: as I mentioned above, vanilla cakes taste best with the clean and rich flavor of butter instead of oil.
+The high fat content helps to keep this cake nice and moist too.

-- Sugar: there's a good deal of sugar in here too which adds moisture and of course, sweetness! (as well as forming a lovely golden-brown crust on our cake top)
+- Sugar: there's a good deal of sugar in here as well, which adds moisture and of course, sweetness.
+(As well as forming a lovely golden-brown crust on our cake top!)

-- Vanilla Extract: you definitely want to use high quality vanilla as there's a lot of it in this recipe and some of the cheaper varieties may provide an unpleasant alcohol flavor
+- Vanilla Extract: you’ll want to use high quality vanilla as there's a lot of it in this recipe.
+Some cheaper varieties may provide an unpleasant alcohol flavor.

-- Eggs: there are a lot of eggs in here as these add both moisture and structure to our batter (check out Eggs 101 and Eggs 102 for more on this!)
+- Eggs: there are a lot of eggs in here as these add both moisture and structure to our batter.
+(Check out Eggs 101 and Eggs 102 for more on this!)

-- Buttermilk: this helps to lighted up the batter and the final cake; the acidity is a nice note to offset the natural sweetness of vanilla and it also helps to tenderize our cake as well
+- Buttermilk: this helps to lighted up the batter and the final cake.
+The acidity is a nice note to offset the natural sweetness of the vanilla, and it also helps to tenderize our cake as well.

 (Pssst…if you're ready to just get baking, get all the details in the recipe card below!)

-- Prep your pan and preheat you oven.
+- Prep your pan and preheat your oven.

 - Beat in all the other ingredients.

 - Pour your batter into the pan and bake until golden-brown and fully set.

 …vanilla sheet cake with chocolate frosting